-Many times people adapt to these types of pathogens and they won't cause any problems for them, but that does not mean they won't cause problems for you.
-So it is really best to stool test your donor.
+Many times people adapt to these types of pathogens and do not develop any problems because of them, but that does not mean the same won't cause problems for you.
+So it is really best to get a stool test of your donor.
 This test would be more than sufficient.

 Take your donor stool, fresh as possible is best, and place it in a plastic container, add enough warm water to fill the enema bag.
-Mix it up throughly with a wire whisk, some people actually throw everything in a blender.
+Mix it up thoroughly with a wire whisk; some people actually throw everything in a blender.

 Sometimes some people only have to do one transplant; other times it can take several transplants once every couple weeks to achieve success.

 On this webpage I talk about feeding your good bacteria and I would incorporate at least one of those resistant starches.
 It would be best to follow this for 3 to 6 months.
-It would also be best to follow the candida diet as well or at least avoid the sugar, fructose, transfats, wheat, corn, and soy.
-Eat high Omega 3 meats and fish.
+It would also be best to follow the Candida diet as well or at least avoid the sugar, fructose, trans-fats, wheat, corn, and soy.
+Eat Omega 3-rich meats and fish.

-Copyright © 2003 - 2017.
+Copyright © 2003 - 2024.
 All Rights Reserved under USC Title 17.
+Do not copy